 8. Your Diet And/Or Stress Are Factors

 As mentioned earlier, there are four main causes of acne that directly lead to the development of blemishes.
-However, there are many secondary factors that can trigger them to occur in some individuals.
+However, there are many secondary factors that may trigger them to occur in some individuals.
 Among these is the consumption of dairy, sugar and white bread.
 (Learn more about the acne and diet connection.)
-Additionally, stress activates increased sebum production, which can exacerbate breakouts.
+Additionally, stress activates increased sebum production, which may exacerbate breakouts.
+Keep calm by practicing yoga or meditation.

 9. You're Actually Having an Allergic Reaction